NickGrunert/master-thesis/modules/02_algorithm.typ

     @fig:dbscan presents illustrative results of the DBSCAN algorithm on three disparate surfaces, yielding suboptimal outcomes in each instance.
     Note that the label -1 is given to all points considered noise @dbscan2.
-    The surface utilized in @fig:dbscan:a is comprised of three surfaces that have been erroneously merged.
+    The surface utilised in @fig:dbscan:a is comprised of three surfaces that have been erroneously merged.
     Nonetheless, the algorithm proved incapable of identifying this particular instance and instead labeled 17 different surfaces.
-    Notably, it failed to recognize the two outer surfaces as coherent entities and erroneously merged the inner surface with the edges surrounding the other two.
+    Notably, it failed to recognise the two outer surfaces as coherent entities and erroneously merged the inner surface with the edges surrounding the other two.

     In contrast, the other two examples are each a single, coherent surface.
     In @fig:dbscan:b, a perfectly normal surface affected by minor noise is shown, however, the entire surface is labeled as noise by the algorithm, with the actual noise being given labels.